Image © Chris Ma

 11.00am

-Aligning Surveillance and Monitoring with Potential Failure Modes: A Case Study of Three Snowy Hydro Concrete Dams, Katy Cottingham11.15am
+Aligning Surveillance and Monitoring with Potential Failure Modes: A Case Study of Three Snowy Hydro Concrete Dams, Tom Budgen11.15am

-Framework for Utilizing Digital Condition Assessment Datasets for Maintenance planning and on-going monitoring of the Pukaki Spillway, Harsh Rathod, Ph.D.11.30am
+Framework for Utilizing Digital Condition Assessment Datasets for Maintenance planning and on-going monitoring of the Pukaki Spillway, Harsh Rathod, Ph.D., Jim Walker11.30am

 Spillway Gate Reliability - International Database Development and Insights, Jackson Wilson11.45am